 Tornagrain New Town

 Situated 1-mile south of Inverness Airport Business Park, this new mixed-use residential development aims to provide 4,960 new housing units with associated facilities, amenities and services.
 The land owner Moray Estates started major site infrastructure works in 2015 and the house builders arrived in 2016 to begin construction on the first phase of 190 homes.
 The first residents moved into their new homes in March 2017 and within 2-years over 100 units had been sold.
 For more information visit the Tornagrain, ZeroC and A&J Stephen websites.

 Inverness Airport offers a range of daily flights to and from a number of key destinations including; London (Heathrow, Gatwick & Luton), Amsterdam (Schiphol), Bristol, Manchester, Birmingham, Dublin, Belfast City, Stornoway (Isle of Lewis), Kirkwall (Orkney) and Sumburgh (Shetland).
-Flights to Bergen (Norway) started in 2018 and East Midlands in 2019.
 The Airport Terminal provides a valuable service to customers and businesses with a variety of cafes, restaurants, shops and facilities available and extended opening hours 7-days a week.